A summons is a ticket issued by an enforcement agency or citizen complainant. OATH does not issue summonses.

 Community service is not an option if the alleged conduct was carried out for a commercial purpose, except if the charge is for unauthorized vending.

 If you are eligible (see # 3 above) and wish to perform community service, you must attend your hearing in person and either admit or be found in violation of the charge.
 If you want to admit the charge, tell the clerk when you check in for your case and OATH will fast-track your case so that you can go to the Help Center and begin your community service.

 You cannot request community service if you have a hearing by phone, mail, webcam or online.

-If you choose to perform community service, the Hearing Officer will issue a decision that states the number of hours of community service you are required to complete and the deadline to complete the community service.
+The Hearing Officer will issue a decision that states the number of hours of community service you are required to complete and the deadline to complete the community service.
 The number of community service hours required for specific violations can be can be found on our website.